amanjaiswalofficial/machine-learning-engineer-roadmap/Notes.md

 In theory, normalization would work better for uniformly distributed data, while standardization tends to work best for normally distributed data

 Feature scaling is usually beneficial to most learning algorithms.

+#### Features - storage and documentation

+"It’s advised to design a schema file that provides a description of the features’ expected properties"

+**Schema File** is a document that describes features.
+It is updated each time some changes are made to features in name of versioning.
+It usually contains:
+i. name
+ii. its type
+iii. min and max values
+iv. sample mean and variance
+v. if zeroes are allowed
+vi. if undefined values are allowed vii. fraction of examples that can have this feature present (popularity)

+#### Feature Store
+A vault for storing documented, curated and access-controlled features within an organization.
+Each feature usually has:
+1. Name
+2. Description
+3. Metadata
+4. Definition

+#### Feature Engineering Best Practices
+1. Generate simple features in the beginning
+	"A feature is simple when it doesn’t take significant time to code"
+2. Reuse legacy systems
+	"When replacing an old, non-machine-learning-based algorithm with a statistical model, use the output of the old algorithm as a feature for the new model."
+3. Using IDs as features when needed, but reduce the cardinality when possible "Example - Using country name instead of zip code if every zip space is not what's bein"

+4. Other ways to reduce cardinality
+	Use feature hashing
+	Group similar values
+	Group long tail
+	Remove the feature if all or almost all values are unique Verifying usage of count actually gives value as a feature

+"Once the model is deployed in the production environment, and each time it is loaded, you must rerun feature extractor tests."

+"The feature extractor has to throw an exception and die if any resource (API or database that the feature consumes) during feature extraction is unavailable"

+"Avoid silent failures that may remain unnoticed for a long time with model performance degrading or becoming completely wrong."

+"The version of the feature extraction code must be in sync with the model’s version and the data used to build it.
+All 3 should be deployed and rolled back together"

+"Isolate Feature Extraction Code"

+"Log the feature values extracted in production for a random sample of online examples.
+When
+you work on a new version of the model, these values will be useful to control the quality of the training data"

+### Model Training

+Points to consider before training the model:
+1. Validating schema conformity.
+	Ensure the schema in the data matches the schema file, previously created.
+2. Setting up basic performance levels.
+	Example - If input vector has high number of signals, we can expect near-zero errors.
+3. Choosing a single performance metric
+4. Choosing a right baseline
+	"A baseline is a model or an algorithm that provides a reference point for comparison.
+It gets an input, and outputs a prediction."
+5. Splitting data into 3 sets
+	i.
+Validation and test sets must come from same statistical distribution, and should have mostly similar properties. ii.
+"Draw validation and test data from a distribution that looks much like the data you expect to observe once the model is deployed in production, which can be different from the distribution of the training data."
+6. Convert examples into numerical feature vectors.
+7. Engineer features and filled missed values using only the training data.

+#### Common baseline algorithms
+1. Random prediction algorithm
+	"makes a prediction by randomly choosing a label from the collection of labels assigned to the training examples."

+	For example - "In the regression problem it means selecting from all unique target values in the training data"
+2. Zero rule algorithm
+	zero rule algorithm strategy is to always predict the class most common in the training set, independently of the input value.

+#### Distribution Shift (to read)